-A lot is happening at Disneyland Paris.
-If you’re planning a trip to Disney’s two theme parks in France, this update covers what’s new, coming soon, and next for late 2019, 2020, and 2021 in terms of new rides, shows, special events, and even hotels!
+A lot is happening for the Disneyland Paris 30th Anniversary Celebration.
+If you’re planning a trip to Disney’s two theme parks in France, this update covers what’s new, coming soon, and next for 2022 and beyond in terms of new rides, shows, special events, and even hotels!
+(Updated November 20, 2021.)

 The point of this post isn’t really to answer the question of whether you should visit Disneyland Paris now or wait.
 Many of you reading this are Europeans who view DLP as your “home” resort or are already planning a trip to France and are debating whether to include Disneyland Paris.
 In all of those cases, go now.

 If you’re a long-time Disney fan based outside of Europe who has Disneyland Paris on your bucket list and a very flexible time frame for visiting, we’d recommend waiting if this will be a once in a lifetime trip.
 Walt Disney Studios Park will be light years better in 2023-2024 than it is today.
 Even then, that advice is questionable, as a lot of what’s featured in the Walt Disney Studios Park overhaul will be clones of what exists (or will exist) at Walt Disney World and Disneyland.